jrodden1/jrodden1.github.io/_posts/2019-11-10-helper_components_are_so_helpful.markdown

 import React from 'react';
 import { Component } from 'react'
-import { Card, Button, Row, Col } from 'react-bootstrap' import { senderInfo, receiverInfo, formattedCost } from '../../helpers/PackageHelpers’  // <— Helpers from PackageHelpers
+import { Card, Button, Row, Col } from 'react-bootstrap' import { senderInfo, receiverInfo, formattedCost } from '../../helpers/PackageHelpers’
+// the line above imports some of the helpers from PackageHelpers!
 ```

 After importing them, I could utilize them by simply using their imported name.